bbros-dev/dockcross/README.rst

 DOCKCROSS_CONFIG / --config|-c <path-to-config-file>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This file is sourced, if it exists, before executing the rest of the dockcross script.
+This file is sourced, if it exists, before executing the rest of the ocix script.

 Default: ``~/.ocix``